 Myth #4: People with mental illness are violent & dangerous

 In reality, however, most people with mental illness are not violent.
-In fact, violent behaviour often stems from a past history of violence and criminality not from mental illness.
+Violent behaviour often stems from a history of violence and criminality, not from mental illness.
 It’s important to correct misleading information like this because it fosters intolerance, which in turn breeds fear to seek care.
 This fear often stems from being labelled or even ostracised.
-It’s also worth understanding that people affected by mental illness are 10 times more likely to be victims of violence than be the perpetrators.
+It’s also worth understanding that people affected by mental illness are 10 times more likely to be victims of violence than the perpetrators.

 Myth #5: People with mental illness are born with it

-It’s true that some people may inherit a predisposition to some mental illnesses like bipolar disorder and schizophrenia.
-While this means they have a greater likelihood of developing these disorders, it doesn’t mean they definitely will.
+Some people may indeed inherit a predisposition to some mental illnesses like bipolar disorder and schizophrenia.
+While this means they have a greater chance of developing these disorders, it doesn’t mean they definitely will.
 Additionally, a family history of mental illness doesn’t necessarily mean you will be diagnosed with one too.
-In fact, anyone can be diagnosed with a mental health disorder!
+Anyone can be diagnosed with a mental health disorder!

-According to the Mayo Clinic, mental health disorders may be caused by a number of genetic and environmental factors such as:
+According to the Mayo Clinic, mental health disorders may be caused by several genetic and environmental factors such as:

 - Inherited traits – certain genes may increase your risk of developing a mental illness and your life situation may trigger it